fredjk-gh/ObservatoryPlugins/README.md

 As of Odyssey Update 11 (Mar.
 2022), the game is not writing StationName/StationType properties to location events, further complicating matters.
 I've managed to work around this for the moment.

+As of Odyssey Update 14 (May 2023), the game is reportedly writing CarrierJump events again, however, I have not yet moved my carrier to verify everything is working as it should.

+### Release notes: 0.22.348.0241-beta

+Update to .net 6.0 to support latest version of ObsCore.

+## Helm

+This plugin is a work in progress!!
+Currently testing the following features:

+- Session statistics (# of jumps made, Ly travelled, jumps remaining in route)
+- Low fuel warnings and advising of scoopable stars (or lack thereof)
+- High gravity heads-up when approaching a relatively high gravity planet.

+Suggestions welcome.

+### Release notes

+No releases yet!

 ## Prospector